Skip to main content

 A nonprofit steward—not a rebranded billboard bundle

-Honest contrasts with cable, cellular, hotspots, and satellite: where stewardship, subsidy pathways, and neighborhood pilots differ from typical national plays—without dunking on the provider that might already serve you fairly.
+Honest contrasts with cable, cellular, hotspots, and satellite—where stewardship and neighborhood pilots differ from typical national plays.

 A phased build with clear community milestones

-We prioritize core reliability first, then scale neighborhood coverage with repeatable hub + relay deployment.
+Core reliability first, then neighborhood coverage with repeatable hub + relay deployment.

 Address check